nodeGame/NDDB/README.md

 node make build -a -o nddb-full // Full build
 ```

-The build file file will be created inside the `build/` directory.
+The build file will be created inside the `build/` directory.

 ## License